October 02, 2024

 “This initiative not only strengthens our ecosystems but also fosters a deeper connection between the community and the natural world.
 As we watch this area and others flourish through the project, we look forward to ongoing efforts like this that will continue to benefit both our sanctuary and the incredible creatures we strive to protect,” said Brad.

-The project is part of AWS’ commitment to being water positive by 2030, returning more water to communities and the environment than is used in the company’s data centre operations.
+The project is part of Amazon Web Services’ commitment to being water positive by 2030, returning more water to communities and the environment than is used in the company’s data centre operations.

 Your donation will help us connect people to connect nature.